OrbitalJin/73r-/README.md

 ## Arch

-Architectural overview of the project using mermaid class diagram
+Architectural overview of the project using mermaid class diagrams

 ```mermaid
 classDiagram